-Links and resources for the 7 movies in the Horror through the Decades series I’m giving at DEAR on Tuesdays at noon, starting on September 24, 2024, and then continuing on selected Tuesdays through December 10.
+Links and resources for the 7 movies in the Horror through the Decades series I gave at DEAR on Tuesdays at noon, starting on September 24, 2024, and then continuing on selected Tuesdays through December 10.

 Nosferatu (1922)